mynaparrot/plugNmeet-docs/blog/2026-06-19-mastering-media-workflows-with-hooks.md

     // Set the final S3 key in `output_path` for the server to store in the database. request.output_path = final_s3_key;

-    // Signal to the recorder that it can clean up any intermediate raw files. request.should_cleanup = true;

     process.stdout.write(JSON.stringify(request) + "\n");
   } catch (e) {
     log(`ERROR: ${e.message}`);